Updated March 2021!

 Not so in the Kodi world.

-It’s funny to me that the same people who complain about having to open a different (official) app to watch different content are the same ones that swear by these complicated add-ons.
+It’s funny to me that the same people who complain about having to open a different (official) app to watch different content are the same ones who swear by these complicated add-ons.

 Why do I say that?